SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/syslog/index.md

 The Syslog source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
 By creating this source template and pushing the config to the appropriate OpenTelemetry agent, the agent will start listening on the configured port for syslogs and send them to Sumo Logic.

-## Create Syslog source template fields
+## Fields created by the source template

-If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.
+When you create a source template, the following [fields](/docs/manage/fields/) are automatically added (if they don’t already exist):

 <!-- localfile? -->
 - **`sumo.datasource`**.
 Fixed value of **syslog**.